Application & Admission

-- 4 Letters of recommendation - 1 of which from a professor and 1 from a pastor.
+- 4 Letters of recommendation - 1 from a professor and 1 from a pastor

 - Brief Life in Ministry Summary.
 Give a 250-300 word account of how you spend your time on an average week.
 Include a summary of your reading habits, titles you have read during the last two years, and three books beyond the Bible that have influenced your life and ministry.

 - Theology of Ministry Paper.
 Give a 1200 word account of your theology of ministry.
 Include a statement on your calling and on how you see a Doctor of Ministry degree will further enhance your development of this call and ongoing ministry.

 - Pastoral Reflection Paper.
 To show your ability to reflect theologically on a particular ministry situation/dilemma, choose a pastoral care situation from your own ministry experience and describe your ministerial approach and theological reasoning in 800-900 words.

 - Applicants will be invited for a personal interview by the Doctor of Ministry Committee after a careful review of the application.

 Entering Fall: April 1